 Welcome to the Co-op's own 'I'm new to cycling and I don't know what type of bike I should buy' guide.
-Here you'll find the main types of bikes that people tend to speak about, demystified.
-Think of it as the ultimate bike types guide for beginners!
+Here you'll find the main types of bicycles that people tend to speak about, demystified.
+Think of it as the ultimate bike types guide for new riders and experienced riders alike!

 Bike Buying Guide: Different bikes for different activities